Twes999/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The county turnout results were:
+    - Jefferson County turnout was 10.5% of the votes and 38,855 number of votes.
+    - Denver County turnout was 82.8% of the votes and 306,055 number of votes.
+    - Arapahoe County turnout was 6.7% of the votes and 24,801 number of votes.
+- The county with the largest turnout was:
+    - Denver County
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette